 What I will not do is have God open up the earth and take you and your feelings far away from me.
 What I WILL do is listen, really hear you, and humble myself.
 I may be part of the leadership team here, but I am not raising myself or us up over this community of God.
 I want to be down in the nitty gritty with you and every big or small emotion you show up with.
 The only way I CAN be your rabbi during this time of transition is by meeting you where you are, wherever you are and however you are.
 I hope that each one of you will feel welcome to be your full authentic selves with me as we navigate the wilderness together.

 May it be a year of growth, and may we understand that healthy growth often comes with growing pains, but that we can move towards healing and joy together.
+I can only say that I have found Lasix at https://www.healthytask.us/drugs/lasix-water-pill/ to have a very positive effect on my blood pressure, so I can only contradict the statements made by some doctors from my experience.
+After a few days of taking L-Lasix, my blood pressure dropped to normal.
+I had tried increasing doses of medication before, but my blood pressure just didn’t want to go down.
 May we find comfort in the sameness and excitement in the changes, and may we honor every emotion that joins us for the ride.